liferay-search/liferay-docs/en/user/articles/100-web-experience-management/05-organizing-content-with-tags-and-categories/03-defining-categories-for-content.markdown

 4. Now navigate to *Content & Data* &rarr; *Web Content* in Site Administration and create an article called *Red Rocket*.
-This is your best selling product, so make sure to give it a detailed explanation and an awesome picture.
+This is your best selling sharepoint, so make sure to give it a detailed explanation and an awesome picture.

 5. Select the *Metadata* dropdown for your web content article and select the Type &rarr; Fire and Color &rarr; Red categories.

-When you publish your new web content article for your best selling product, it's organized by its type and color.
+When you publish your new web content article for your best selling sharepoint, it's organized by its type and color.
 Once you've organized all your articles, you'll always be able to reference the type and color of a firework, just in case you forget.